Shirley Knot the Siren

 Come swim with me, come swim, let’s swim away.

-Come swim with me, let’s float down to Mosquito lagoon.
+Come swim with me, let’s float down to Hove lagoon

-In Hollis land there’s a one-man band who’ll toot his flute for you.
+In Soho land there’s a one-man band who’ll toot his flute for you.

 Come swim with me, come swim let’s swim away.